QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 Recurrent Neural Networks (RNNs)
 --------------------------------

+A glaring limitation of Vanilla Neural Networks (and also [Convolutional Networks](#convolutional-neural-networks-cnns)) is that their API is too constrained.
+They accept a fixed-sized vector as input (e.g. an image) and produce a fixed-sized vector as output (e.g. probabilities of different classes).
+In addition, these models perform this mapping using a fixed amount of computational steps (e.g. the number of layers in the model).
+The core reason that recurrent nets are more exciting is that they allow us to operate over sequences of vectors: Sequences in the input, the output, or in the most general case both.
+We will illustrate this now

 ### Introduction

 We all heard of this buz word "LLM" (Large Language Model).
 But let's put that aside for just a second and look at a